markocupic/rss-feed-generator-bundle/README.md

 );
 // ...

-// Retrieve data from database and add Items
+// Retrieve data from database and add items
 $results = $this->getEvents($section);

 if (null !== $results) {
     while (false !== ($arrEvent = $results->fetch())) {
-        // Use ItemGroup to add a collection of items all of the same level.
+        // Use a new instance of ItemGroup to add a collection of items all of the same level.
         $rss->addChannelItemField(
             new ItemGroup('item', [
                 new Item('title', $arrEvent['title']),